-As a performer, she has presented her own work at Cluster Festival of New Music, (le) poisson rouage, and at Toronto's the Music Gallery.
-She has recently performed with singer/producer Lydia Ainsworth and Bing & Ruth.
-She was the winner of GroundSwell's Emerging Canadian Composers Competition, and collaborated with instrument maker Merche Blasco on a piece for three sopranos and Theremin Orchestra.
-Fjóla has participated in the Bang on a Can contemporary music festival, both as a composer and as a cellist, in the inaugural edition of the Eighth Blackbird Creative Lab, and has attended residencies at the Banff Centre for the Arts, KulturKontakt Austria, and the Old School Arthouse in Hrísey, Iceland.
-Her work has been supported by the Canada Council for the Arts, the Ontario Arts Council, and the SOCAN Foundation.
-A graduate of McGill University where she studied with cellist Matt Haimovitz, Fjóla completed her master's degree in composition with Julia Wolfe at NYU Steinhardt.
-She is currently pursuing graduate studies in composition at the Yale School of Music.
+As a performer, she has presented her own work at Cluster Festival of New Music, (le) poisson rouge, and at Toronto's Music Gallery.
+Fjóla has participated in residencies at the Banff Centre for the Arts, and KulturKontakt Austria, among others.
+Her work has been supported by the Canada Council for the Arts, the Ontario Arts Council, the Toronto Arts and the SOCAN Foundation.
+She has studied composition with Julia Wolfe, cello performance with Matt Haimovitz, and completed a graduate degree in composition at the Yale School of Music in 2018.

 Recent projects include a collaboration with animator Amanda Bonaiuto on a new work for Echo Chamber, the premiere of The Visitor for Toronto's Continuum Ensemble and TorQ Quartet, and the release of Bearthoven's recording of Shoaling on Cantaloupe Music.
 Fjóla is the 2017 winner of the Robert Fleming Prize—an award given by the Canada Council for the Arts to one composer annually.